stanley-gu/standardsCh/chapter.md

 describe much of the biochemistry, electrophysiology and mechanics of the intracellular environment.
-Lumped parameter models dealing with systems physiology (e.g. blood pressure control, fluid retention, electrolyte balance, endocrine function, etc.) are also within the scope of CellML
+Lumped parameter models dealing with systems physiology (e.g. blood pressure control, fluid retention, electrolyte balance, endocrine function, etc.) are also within the scope of CellML.

 ### Physiome Repository